 3. It Won’t Help

 You may think that revenge cheating will give the cheating partner a taste of their own medicine, but it’s likely you will feel worse and complicate your own healing.
-Having the thought to revenge cheat is understandable, however acting on it can stop you from healing and recovering from being cheated on.
+It’s natural to consider revenge cheating, but acting on it can hinder your healing process.

 4. It Could Lead to Violence